TheThingsNetwork/docs/_includes/draft/platforms/_options.md

 The most advanced way is a full Platform Integration.
 Under the hood the HTTP Integration is in fact a platform integration as well.

-* For each integration the user adds, we spin up a container using a hard-coded image for the selected platform.
+* For each integration the user adds, we spin up a container using a generic image for the selected platform.
 * Configuration is passed to the container using environment variables.
 * Just like an application would, the integration uses the the Handler Interfaces to communicate with devices and manage both applications and devices.